 An unexpected obstacle

-I stopped beside a large rock face which was sticking out into the path and clung to it.
+I stopped beside a large rock face that was sticking out into the path and clung to it.
 Accidentally looking under my arm, I saw the view down, then I froze!
 I couldn’t move and was thinking I should turn back if I could get my legs to work when a lovely lady came by and asked if I was okay.

 Normally I’d say yes, thanks, fine!
 But I wasn’t.
 I told her I was just having a moment.
 She said she totally understood, and normally that was her.
 She offered to help me past that bit which she did, and I continued to the top.